XeminoL/benchmeter/README.md

 Determines whether one command is faster than another, or whether the difference is indistinguishable from measurement noise.

-Measured the conventional way, all repetitions of A then all of B with means compared using the standard error, a command and an exact copy of itself are declared different most of the time.

-Interleaving the variants within each round removes the attribution.

 ![The interface after a run](docs/screenshot-light.png)

 - `launchers/benchmeter.cmd` on Windows